logo elektroda

 white signal

 the fluid level sensor is a hall effect sensor.
-It is made of several elements.
+It is made up of several components.
 We can only test the resistance between the wires.
-In the direction of conduction:
+In the conduction direction:

-Photo of the chamber with sensors seen from above (sensors and heating plate are on the other side):
+Photo of the sensor compartment as seen from the top (sensors and heating plate are on the other side):

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER